 The project has two main research components:

 Jennifer L. Erickson is an associate professor of Political Science and International Studies at Boston College.
 Her research interests include conventional arms transfers and arms export controls, sanctions and arms embargoes, and new weapons and the laws and norms of war.
 Erickson’s book, Dangerous Trade: Conventional Arms Exports, Human Rights, and International Reputation (Columbia, 2015), explains states’ commitment to and compliance with new humanitarian arms export initiatives, articulated in the UN Arms Trade Treaty and related multilateral agreements, and is the winner of the APSA Foreign Policy Section’s 2017 Best Book Award.
 Erickson’s academic articles on arms transfer policies and practices have been published in the European Journal of International Relations, Journal of Peace Research, Political Science Quarterly, International Studies Perspectives, and Review of International Studies.
-Erickson is a faculty affiliateat MIT’s Security Studies Program, a non-resident fellow at the Quincy Institute, and an Associate Editor at Security Studies.
+Erickson is a faculty affiliateat MIT’s Security Studies Program.
 Previously, she has held fellowships at Stanford University, Dartmouth College, and from the Deutscher Akademischer Austauschdienst (DAAD).
 She has also been an affiliate at the Institute for Quantitative Social Science at Harvard University, the Stiftung Wissenschaft und Politik (SWP), and the Wissenschaftszentrum Berlin (WZB).
 She has a B.A. in Political Science from St. Olaf College and a Ph.D. in Government from Cornell University.

 Sam Perlo-Freeman is a Research Coordinator at Campaign Against Arms Trade, with a particular focus on militarism and security, and the political influence of the arms industry.
 He is also a a Senior Fellow with the World Peace Foundation, contributing to their project on Global Arms Business and Corruption, on which he worked full time from 2016 to 2018.
 He was previously a Senior Researcher at the Stockholm International Peace Research Institute (SIPRI), from 2007 to 2016.
 At SIPRI, he worked on issues of military expenditure, arms industry and arms trade, and in particular was head of the SIPRI Military Expenditure project from 2009 to 2016.
 In this capacity, he completed a project to extend SIPRI’s unique military expenditure database backwards in time from 1988 to the 1950s.
 Before that he was a Senior Lecturer in Economics at the University of the West of England, working mostly in the field of defence and peace economics.
 He holds PhDs in Mathematics and Economics, and is the author of numerous publications on defence and peace economics, development economics, arms industry and trade, and mathematics.
 Some of Dr. Perlo-Freeman’s recent work has focused on the political economy of the global arms industry and trade, corruption in the arms trade, including World Peace Foundation’s Compendium of Arms Trade Corruption which he initiated, and on understanding and using data on the global arms trade.
 He was a contributor to Indefensible: Seven Myths that Sustain the Global Arms Trade (by Paul Holden, et al., Zed Books 2016), Project Indefensible and the WPF project detailing the myths of the arms trade.